 This paper completely changed the prospective of continental drift theory and led to the introduction of the Wilson Cycle concept: opening by extensional processes and closure by subduction of oceanic basins.
 This concept is in continuous evolution thanks to advances in technology (AI, big data) and improved knowledge about lithosphere mechanics and plate kinematics.

-Written by Marta Marchegiano, Benoit Petri and Gianluca Frasca and TS Must Read Team
+Written by Marta Marchegiano and TS Must-Read Team

 Grabau A.W.
 (1936).
 Paleozoic Formations in the Light of the Pulsation Theory, 1 (University